Hunder4023/RailseaSimulator/README.md

 ## Purpose

-This game was developed as part of my English Reading assignment.
+This game was made for my English Assignment
-It’s a lightweight simulator that blends exploration, combat, and scavenging in a retro-inspired environment.
 Some gameplay elements require interaction through the terminal (bash), adding a hybrid experience between GUI and CLI.

 ---

 ## How to Play

-- You are a lone traveler in the world of **Railsea**, a mysterious land filled with hostile mobs and hidden salvage.
+- You are a traveler in the world of **Railsea**.
 - Your goal: **defeat as many monsters as possible without dying**.
-- Salvage items scattered across the map will **boost your stats** and help you survive longer.
+- Salvage items will **boost your stats** and help you survive longer.
-- Battles take place in the terminal—choose your attacks wisely based on damage and accuracy.
+- Battles take place in the terminal.
-- Movement and exploration happen in the Pygame window.
+- Exploration happen in the Pygame window.

 ---